Nicola Brittain, Computing, Wednesday 30 June 2010 at 17:50:00

 Mitsubishi

-UFJ Securities.
+UFJ Securities

 Cloud

-Computing World Forum at Olympia Conference Centre in London, went on to say
+at Olympia Conference Centre in London, went on to say

 that trying to validate cloud services was exceptionally difficult.